totallynotbrent/nuFor/README.md

 ## Status

 Experimental.
+The mixed Rust/Fortran build system and the FFI boundary are in place (PLAN step 2): a Cargo workspace drives CMake via `build.rs`, the Fortran kernel library compiles and links, and FFI integration tests pass.
-The repository is at bootstrap: project skeleton, conventions, and continuous integration are in place.
-No solver code exists yet.
-See `plans/PLAN.md` for the ordered step-by-step roadmap and the current step.
+The boundary decision is recorded in `docs/research/ffi-boundary.md`.
+Numerical solvers come next.
+See `plans/PLAN.md` for the ordered roadmap and current step.

 ## Repository layout